bentley-historical-library/archivists-in-the-loop/README.md

 # Archivists in the Loop — Site Documentation

-A Hugo site using the **umich-base-accessible** theme, styled after [digitalscholarship.umich.edu](https://digitalscholarship.umich.edu) with the official University of Michigan brand palette, Noto Sans and Rajdhani typography, and a clean responsive layout.
+A site powered by the Hugo static site framework.
+The theme, called **umich-base-accessible**, was styled with some inspiration from [digitalscholarship.umich.edu](https://digitalscholarship.umich.edu) and the U-M Library's publishing framework, using the University of Michigan's brand palette as base colors, Noto Sans and Rajdhani typography, and a responsive layout.
+Assistance with porting the theme, hugo templates, CSS, and documentation was provided by Claude Code.
+Underlying structures and accessibility features may require further attention in future.

 ---